phone

 Day 11: Qingjing Farm

-From Guoxing, it is a 1.5 hour drive the to the Qingjing Farm area.
-We will not be staying at the farm, but close by at the Dream Forest Villa for 2-nights.
+From Guoxing, it is a 1.5 hour drive the to the Qingjing Farm/Ren'ai area.
+Along the way we will stop at the Chung Tai Chan Temple, which is the largest Buddhist temple in Taiwan, as well as other birding spots in the Puli area.
 The Qingjing and Ren'ai area is located at 5,700 feet.
-This is a birding hot spot for high elevation birds.
+A little further up this mountain road is a good birding hot spot for high elevation birds like the Taiwan Rosefinch, Taiwan Bullfinch, and the Alpine Accentor.
+Here we will also see the Taiwan Scimitar-Babbler, Black-necklaced Scimitar-Babbler, and the Chestnut-bellied Tit, and many other birds.
 Besides great birding and wildlife viewing, there are many miles of great hiking trails here as well.
+We will not be staying at the farm, but close by at the Ailiga Travel Villa for 1-night.

 Day 13: Budai

-From Qingjing, it is a 2-hour drive the fishing village of Budai In the morning there will be a stop in Huben and the local temple for viewing birds like the Black Eagle, Oriental Magpie, Black-necklaced Scimitar Babbler, and Green-backed Tit.
+From Xitou, it is a 1-hour to the Sun-Link Sea Nature Resort.
+Here we will find the Little Forktail and the Brown Dipper.
+There are beautiful walking paths and waterfalls to see as well as other endemics.
+In the afternoon we will head to Budai with a stop in the Huben area for birding and a visit to a local temple for viewing birds like the Black Eagle, Oriental Magpie, Black-necklaced Scimitar Babbler, and Green-backed Tit.
 We will arrive in Budai in the late afternoon where we will stay at the Ocean Hotel for 2-nights.
 Budai is a fun town.
 It is a fishing village, where they also farm oysters.
 There are great restaurants here and we always have a great time after a full day of birding.
 Here we will see terns and gulls by the thousands: Black-headed Gulls, White-winged Terns, Whiskered Terns, and Caspian Terns.
 The southwest coast is also an important wintering ground for thousands of shorebirds and vagrants and rarities can often be found as well.

 Day 14: Budai